 Treating job seekers well is important to you and your company’s brand, reputation, and hiring success—and it’s just the right thing to do.
 How you treat candidates can affect how candidates and their networks use or avoid using your services in the future.
-We know candidates gather information about the company they are interested in before applying for a job and they use sites like Glassdoor and Vault to hear what others have to say.
+We know candidates gather information about the company they are interested in before applying for a job and they use sites like Glassdoor to hear what others have to say.
 And in surveys of both “Active” and “Placed” candidates conducted by WinterWyman, we find consistent themes in what candidates appreciate in a good recruiter and what leaves them frustrated.
-If you are an agency, corporate recruiter, or hiring manager, here are three proven things you could be doing to positively influence your candidates’ experiences.
+If you are an agency, corporate recruiter, or hiring manager, here are three proven things you could be doing to positively influence the candidate experience.

 1. Create positive relationships.

 A candidate’s relationship with their recruiter could mean the difference between a satisfied job seeker who accepts your offer and a person sharing ugly Tweets about your company.
 Whether or not the candidate lands the job doesn’t always equate with how they feel about the company or if they’ll say positive things about you to colleagues and friends.
 It’s so much more about how they felt during the process and the recruiter is the driver for the experience.

 Job seekers appreciate honesty, being treated respectfully, having their calls returned, and being fully informed.
 And, when appropriate, a thank you or congratulations gift does wonders, too.
 With so many tasks competing for your time, it may seem easier to avoid telling someone why they weren’t selected for a role or not return a call when you have no news or updates.
 But making time for these small but meaningful actions will solidify your relationship with the candidate and, in turn, make them feel good about you and your company.
 If they get an offer, you’ve proven yours is the company they want to work for.
 If they don’t, they can still walk away with positive feelings about you and your organization.